Work samples

 Dance in Place Figure Detail

-Many of the reference images were taken in the days following widespread media coverage of the Pulse Nightclub shooting on June 12, 2016, in Orlando, Florida.
-Additional visual references in the sculpture include motifs drawn from a dress Angela Davis wore during the trials concerning her alleged involvement with the Soledad Brothers, as well as an encoded representation of O’Shae Sibley.
+Reference images that informed the figures were taken in DC the morning following widespread media coverage of the Pulse Nightclub shooting on June 12, 2016, in Orlando, Florida.
+Additional visual references in the sculpture include motifs drawn from a dress Angela Davis wore during the trials concerning her alleged involvement with the Soledad Brothers, an encoded representation of O’Shae Sibley, and a site-specific nod to Jean Diot and Bruno Lenoir, who were executed in the 4e arrondissement of 18th century Paris for homosexuality.

 • Dance in Place | alternate view